-For general fitness, most adults should aim for 10,000 steps per day.
-This figure may rise or fall depending on a person’s age, current fitness level, and health goals.
+For general fitness, most adults should aim for 10,000 steps per day, with fewer than 5,000 steps being a sign of a sedentary lifestyle.
+However, the number of steps a person walks on average will depend on a person’s age, current fitness level, and health goals.

 This recommendation comes from the